How To Deal With COVID-Related Hair Loss?

 Besides, COVID-19 fever symptom has the greatest influence on the shedding rate.
 “Fever is a common symptom of COVID-19 and a few months after having a high fever, many people see noticeable hair loss,” superintendent pharmacist Navin Khosla at FromMars explains.

 Protein and key vitamins & minerals play an important role in your hair growing and being healthy.
 Hair health supplements can help you speed up the process of hair restoration.
 Antioxidants including vitamins A, E, and C help your body repair faster by combating oxidative stress.
 Biotin, often known as vitamin B7, is required for the production of keratin, a protein that gives your hair its structure.
 Taking iron supplements in this scenario may help you reduce your hair loss considerably more quickly.
 Zinc is also necessary for the healing of hair tissue.
 Protein, vitamin D, and fish oil are all crucial nutrients that may be supplemented.

 Detoxification and stress reduction

-Following a healthy lifestyle is a good way for you to recover from hair shedding.
+Following a healthy lifestyle is a good way to recover from hair shedding.
 Make sure you get enough water.
 Exercise on a regular basis.
 Avoid smoking and consuming alcoholic beverages.
 Say no to pre-packaged meals.
 Also, practice stress reduction techniques such as mindfulness and meditation.

 Take care of your hair

 To avoid excessive shedding, you must be gentle at this period when your hair is at its weakest.
 Massage your scalp in a moderate circular manner while washing your hair.
 To avoid knots, wash your hair in a downward manner rather than piling it up.
 Trimming your hair’s dry ends might help you avoid tangles and tugging when brushing.
-Sulfates, parabens, alcohols, and artificial fragrances, heat styling and chemical hair treatments such as perming and rebonding should also be avoided.
+Sulfates, parabens, alcohols, and artificial fragrances, heat styling, and chemical hair treatments such as perming and rebonding should also be avoided.